 The Human Rights Law (HRL), codified as N.Y.
 Executive Law, art.
-15, § 290 et seq., applies to all employers in New York State with regard to sexual harassment, and protects employees, paid or unpaid interns and non-employees, regardless of immigration status.
+15, § 290 et seq., applies to all employers in New York State with regard to sexual harassment, and protects employees, paid or unpaid interns and non-employees, regardless of immigration status, and students.
 A complaint alleging violation of the Human Rights Law may be filed either with the Division of Human Rights (DHR) or in New York State Supreme Court.

-Complaints with DHR may be filed any time within one year of the harassment.
-If an individual did not file at DHR, they can sue directly in state court under the HRL, within three years of the alleged sexual harassment.
+Complaints of sexual harassment may be filed with DHR any time within three (3) years of the sexual harassment.
+If an individual did not file at DHR, they can sue directly in state court under the HRL, within three (3) years of the alleged sexual harassment.
 An individual may not file with DHR if they have already filed a HRL complaint in state court.

-Complaining internally to Sage does not extend your time to file with DHR or in court.
-The one year or three years is counted from date of the most recent incident of harassment.
+Complaining internally to RSC does not extend your time to file with DHR or in court.
+The three (3) years is counted from the date of the most recent incident of harassment.